SeAnSolovev/seansolovev/README.md

 - [VK](https://vk.com/seansolovev)
 - [Personal Website](https://seansolovev.ru)

 Thank you for visiting my profile!
-Feel free to reach out if you have any questions or if you’d like to collaborate on a project.
+Feel free to reach out if you have any questions or if you’d like to collaborate on a project.-->